emieltcc/MGFtoBeqv/README.md

 ## Usage

-The MGFtoBeqv package consist of the package file ***MGFtoBevq.wl*** and another package file **tetsimplify.wl** with tetrahedral modular graph form simplifications, and two .txt files that store constants of the Laurent polynomials of depth 2 and 3 modular iterated integrals.
+The MGFtoBeqv package consist of the package file **MGFtoBeqv.wl** and another package file **tetsimplify.wl** with tetrahedral modular graph form simplifications, and two .txt files that store constants of the Laurent polynomials of depth 2 and 3 modular iterated integrals.

 To load the main package into a Mathematica notebook write: